krishna-projects/poshmark-scrapper/README.md

 - Lombok (reduces boilerplate code)
 - SLF4J (logging)

+## Retry Mechanism

+The scraper includes a robust retry mechanism to handle temporary network issues and rate limiting:

+- **Automatic Retries**: Up to 3 attempts per request
+- **Randomized Delays**: 2-7 seconds between retries to avoid detection
+- **Detailed Logging**: Warnings for each retry attempt and final error if all retries fail

 ## Known Limitations

 1. **Rate Limiting**: Poshmark may block or rate limit requests if too many are made in a short period.
-The scraper includes random delays to mitigate this.
+The scraper includes random delays and automatic retries to mitigate this.

 2. **Dynamic Content**: Some content is loaded dynamically with JavaScript.
 The scraper uses Playwright to handle this, but may require updates if Poshmark changes their frontend.